-Basic biometric and cardiovascular parameters (n = 8 - 10) of WKY, BHR and SHR rats are described in the Table 1.
-BM was significantly reduced in SHR when compared to both WKY and BHR.
+Basic biometric and cardiovascular parameters (n = 8-10) of WKY, BHR and SHR rats are shown in Table 1.
+Body mass was significantly reduced in SHR when compared to both WKY and BHR.
 Blood pressure was significantly higher in both BHR and SHR compared to age-matched WKY rats.
-BP of BHR was elevated by about 26% vs. WKY.
-In SHR, BP was elevated vs. WKY and BHR by about 66% and 31%, respectively.
+BP of BHR was elevated by about 26 % compared to WKY.
+In SHR, BP was elevated vs. WKY and BHR by about 66 % and 31 %, respectively.
 There were significant differences in the LV/BM ratio among WKY, BHR and SHR rats.
 The augmentation of BP was accompanied by increased LV/BM ratio in both BHR and SHR.
-Moreover, relative mass of left ventricle was elevated in

-SHR group compared to BHR group.
-HR and the RV/BM ratio were similar in WKY and BHR, however both parameters were elevated in SHR vs. WKY.
+Moreover, relative mass of left ventricle was elevated in SHR group compared to BHR group.
+HR and the RV/BM ratio were similar in WKY and BHR, but both parameters were elevated in SHR compared to WKY.